 My business coach has helped me and my team scale our business and set goals for our business.
-I meet with him on a regular basis, and my whole him sits down with him once a year.
+I meet with him on a regular basis, and my whole team sits down with him once a year.
 Last year at this time, we sat down with him and set goals that we thought were pretty lofty, but this year, we hit every single one of those goals.

-My mastermind group is full of other real estate investors who are doing what I am am doing, are all super successful, and are all pushing the limits of their businesses.
+My mastermind group is full of other real estate investors who are doing what I am doing, are all super successful, and are all pushing the limits of their businesses.
 Since I have joined this group, my business has doubled.
-This is not because I am doing anything in particular, but I now have a group of people that I can bounce ideas off of who have been through it, and I have people encouraging me and holding me accountable.
+This is not because I am doing anything in particular, but I now have a group of people who I can bounce ideas off of who have been through it, and I have people encouraging me and holding me accountable.

 Why do we need a mentor in real estate?
 I believe that we all need someone to help push us and to learn from.